Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 If you think your attention is suffering, ditching screens may or may not be the ideal solution.
 When it comes to impaired cognitive function, there are other causes that also should be considered.

 Normal aging will cause some minor changes in cognition, including slowed processing speed, taking longer to learn new information, and an increase in distractibility, for example.
+But normal aging shouldn’t impair daily functioning.

 Forgetting a name on occasion isn’t a cause for concern, but repeatedly forgetting the same information, on the other hand, could be a symptom of mild cognitive impairment (MCI).
 Although MCI rates increase with age, cognitive impairment isn’t inevitable for everybody of advancing age.

-Other factors that can contribute to MCI, including:
+Other factors can contribute to MCI, including:

-• Depression, stress, and anxiety
+- Depression, stress, and anxiety

-• Thyroid, kidney, or liver problems
+- Thyroid, kidney, or liver problems

-• Sleep apnea and other sleep disorders
+- Sleep apnea and other sleep disorders

-• Diseases or conditions that affect blood flow in the brain
+- Diseases or conditions that affect blood flow in the brain

-• Low vitamin B12 levels or other nutrient levels
+- Low vitamin B12 levels or other nutrient levels

-• Eye or hearing problems
+- Eye or hearing problems

-• An infection
+- An infection

-• History of alcoholism
+- History of alcoholism

 Stress can also contribute to deficits in cognitive abilities such as short-term memory loss and brain fog.
 Self-care, including looking after your physical, mental, emotional, intellectual, and social health, is critical for brain health.

-Some might argue that the tools of technology have become crutches.
+Some might argue that the tools of technology have become our crutches.
 For example, most of us no longer bother to remember phone numbers.
 A smartphone can remember vastly more information than our brain could ever hope to remember.

 The one thing both sides agree on is technology’s ability to exploit the inherent human tendency towards laziness and the “quick fix.”
-As one expert said,
+As evolutionary geneticist David Krakauer said, “I’m most concerned about the unthinking acceptance of convenient short-term solutions.”

 The human brain, in an attempt to be energy-efficient, often chooses the thing that benefits us immediately, foregoing potentially greater future benefits.

 As these platforms learn your habits, they know exactly what to show you next to keep you scrolling.
-Thought you were going to breeze through social media in 15 minutes and 2 hours later you’re still there?
+Thought you were going to breeze through social media in 15 minutes, and 2 hours later, you’re still there?
 That’s because your 50,000-year-old brain is trying to compete with the most complex supercomputers ever made.

 How do you know if you need a break from screens?

 Awareness is key for any form of self-improvement.
-If you look at your screen habits and find that you’re missing out on too much of your life and relationships in favor of screen time, here are a three ways to reduce or counter the effects:
+If you look at your screen habits and find that you’re missing out on too much of your life and relationships in favor of screen time, here are three ways to reduce or counter the effects:

 Technology has many merits, but one way in which it causes collateral damage is that we tend to stay indoors to use it.